dwblair/Riffle-Getting-Started/README.md

 ## Blinking the onboard LED

-- Compile and load the 'blink.ino' sketch onto the Riffle.
+- Compile and load the 'blink.ino' sketch onto the Riffle, selecting 'Arduino UNO' as the 'Board' version in the Arduino IDE.
-- The code is very similar to the standard Arduino IDE 'blink' test, except that for the Riffle, the pin connected to the onboard LED is pin 9, rather than the typical pin 13 on the UNO.
+- This code is very similar to the standard Arduino IDE 'blink' test, except that for the Riffle, the pin connected to the onboard LED is pin 9, rather than the typical pin 13 on the UNO.
 This is reflected in the blink.ino sketch.

 ## Setting the Real Time Clock

-- Using the Arduino IDE, ompile and load the the 'set_rtc.ino' code onto the Riffle.
+- Using the Arduino IDE, compile and load the the 'set_rtc.ino' code onto the Riffle, using 'Arduino UNO' as the 'Board' version in the Arduino IDE.

 - Follow the prompts to set the year, month, day, hour, and second for the on-board RTC.
 Once successful, the RTC will maintain the time as long as the coin cell is inserted.